sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 -------------

 .. note::
-   NOTE: CHACO is an older library which is not being enhanced.
+   CHACO is an older library which is not being enhanced.
 If you are writing a new code that needs graph partitionin, you should use the Zoltan2 library instead.